truera/trulens/docs/component_guides/guardrails/index.md

 ![Input Blocking Guardrails Flow](input_blocking_guardrails.png)

 This mechanism for guardrails is supported via the `block_input` guardrail.
+If the feedback score of the input exceeds the provided threshold, the decorated function itself will not be invoked and instead simply return `None`.

 !!! example "Using `block_input`"